Dark Energy Survey Year 3 results: Simulation-based $w$CDM inference from weak lensing and galaxy clustering maps with deep learning: Analysis design: Mock Observations

 $ }} where \texttt{snr} is the signal-to-noise ratio, \texttt{size\_ratio} is the ratio between the size \texttt{T} and the PSF size, and \texttt{e\_1}, \texttt{e\_2} denote the galaxy ellipticity components.
 The cuts yield a larger number of galaxies than the true source galaxy catalog, providing flexibility for further subselection.
 We use this degree of freedom to fine-tune the mock catalog to more accurately reproduce the original \metacal redshift distribution by adjusting galaxy counts within thin redshift intervals $\mathrm{d}z$ to match expected values while maintaining a constant total galaxy count per redshift bin.

 Based on this processed sample, we can now generate the mock weak lensing shear maps $\gamma_{\rm WL}$.
 For the shape noise component $\gamma_{\rm SN}$, we sample the intrinsic ellipticities $\gamma_{j,\rm SN}$ and weights $w_j$ from the DES Y3 shape noise catalog $\tilde{\gamma}_\metacal$, consistent with the procedure adopted for the \cosmogrid in \cref{sec:shape_noise}.
-We choose not to include intrinsic alignment effects into the mocks.
+We choose not to include intrinsic alignment effects into the mocks, equivalent to an intrinsic alignment amplitude \AIA of zero.

 The resulting shear values in a given pixel $i$ are weighted by $w_j$, where $j$ indexes the galaxies falling into pixel $i$:

 To ensure consistency with the \cosmogrid mocks and following the procedure outlined in \cref{sec:mass_mapping}, we apply identical masking, remove $B$-modes, and convert the shear maps to convergence maps using the Kaiser-Squires transform, yielding the final tomographic $\kappa_\buzzard$-maps.